This course is unavailable through clearing

 BSc Educational Psychology / Overview

-- We're one of the top 10 Education departments in the UK (Global Ranking of Academic Subjects 2019).
+- Study with one of the top ten Education departments in the UK (QS World University Rankings by Subject 2021).

 - Study a course accredited by the British Psychological Society (BPS), making you eligible for Chartered Membership of BPS.

 - Explore core areas of psychology, specifically in relation to education.

 - Learn from active researchers and practising educational and counselling psychologists.

 - Enhance your employability by undertaking placements throughout the course.

 We're continuously reviewing all of our recruitment events on campus, and now offer a blend of in-person and virtual activities.

 If you're a prospective student, you can also find out more about student life by chatting with our student ambassadors at a time that suits you, and ask any questions you may have about life at Manchester.

 Please check our Coronavirus FAQs for the most up to date information regarding events.

 You can also look at our virtual open day content to help you learn more about the University.